NVISOsecurity/cyber-security-llm-agents/readme.md

 python run_servers.py
 ```

+## Development

-### Step 4 - Run Jupyter notebook (Optional)
+### Jupyter notebooks

 You can launch jupyter notebooks on your network interface by choice.
-This allows you run the notebooks within a VM and expose them to different system - again, interesting for demos!
+This allows you run the notebooks within a VM and expose them to different system - interesting for demos!

 ```
 ./run_notebooks.sh ens37
 ```
-## Development

-### Static analysis (code quality)
+### Static analysis and code quality

 We ignore E501 (line too long) as this triggers on long agent and action strings.
-We ignore W503 (line break before binary operator) as we are opinionated about this being OK.
+We ignore W503 (line break before binary operator) and we are opinionated about this being OK.

 ```
 flake8 --exclude=.venv --ignore=E501,W503 .
 ```

-## Contribution
+## Conributions

 We welcome contributions from the community!

 If you have ideas for new agents, tasks, or improvements, please feel free to fork our repository, make your changes, and submit a pull request.

+## License

+Released under the GNU GENERAL PUBLIC LICENSE v3 (GPL-3).

 ## Disclaimer